skiphansen/panog1_opl3/README.md

 I had initially given up on the Pano G1 after the first cut didn't fit because it ran out of multiplers.
 When I mentioned this to Tom Verbeure he spent a few minutes studying the HDL then made a few tweaks and eliminated a bunch of multipliers.
-It now fits by a good margin (28% utilization).
+It now fits by a good margin (28% utilization including a RISC-V core, VGA and other glue logic).

 The eventual plan is to use this core on other projects to do more interesting things.

 ## Status
-The project builds and several of the test files play.
+The project builds and the Doom test files play.
 It is suspected that the files that don't play are targeting an opl3 rather than an opl2.

-A prebuilt demo bit and firmware file that plays a canned test file is provided (./xilinx/panog1_opl3.msc) which plays a canned .dro.
+A prebuilt demo bit and firmware file that plays a canned test file is provided (./xilinx/panog1_opl3.msc) which plays an .DRO file that has been compiled into the firmware.

 ## Building and Installation
 Please see [pano_hello_g1](https://github.com/skiphansen/pano_hello_g1) for